pyca/cryptography/docs/installation.rst

 you need to compile ``cryptography`` against an older version then you **must** set ``CRYPTOGRAPHY_WINDOWS_LINK_LEGACY_OPENSSL`` or else installation will fail.

+You will also need to have :ref:`Rust installed and available<installation:Rust>`.

 If you need to rebuild ``cryptography`` for any reason be sure to clear the local `wheel cache`_.